dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 There are several examples where you can use `Unsafe`:
 * allocateInstance - allocate memory but doesn't call constructor
-* change private fields (by the way reflection use `Unsafe` under-the-hood)
+* change private fields (by the way reflection use `Unsafe` under-the-hood).
 But if you use `Unsafe` for this you can modify any object, even if you don't have direct reference to it.
-For example you have Object A1 with reference and next to it object A2 in memory.
+For example, you have Object A1 with reference and next to it object A2 in memory.
 So you can use `unsafe.putInt(obj, 32 + unsafe.objectFieldOffset(secretField), 123);` - this would modify next object in memory (32 - size of object in memory)
 * throw any exception (java compiler doesn't validate Unsafe same way as other code, so you can throw any checked exception)
-* use off-heap memory (this memory is not managed by java, so GC is not called to clean it, so you just clean it manually)
+* use off-heap memory (this memory is not managed by java, so GC is not called to clean it, so you just clean it manually).
 Again it's better to use `ByteBuffer.allocate(100)` which would use `HeapByteBuffer` under-the-hood, which in turn use `Unsafe` to handle memory
 * CAS (compare-and-swap, should be supported by CPU cause it's executed on CPU level) - all classes from `java.util.concurrent.atomic` like `AtomicInteger` using one of 3 `Unsafe` implementation of this algorithm:
     * compareAndSwapInt
     * compareAndSwapLong